 - 1. Do embodied virtual guides perform significantly better than voice-only guides in terms of co-presence, social presence, credibility, and the ability to impart knowledge? - 2.
-Do thematically close content-related guides perform better than generic guides in terms of the above mentioned metrics?
+Do thematically close content-related guides perform better than generic guides in terms of the above-mentioned metrics? - 3.
+Is the performance of virtual guides affected by the physicality of surrounding objects?